rapidrabbitsoft/b64ic/README.md

 ### Default Behavior (No Command Needed)

-You can simply call `./b64ic` with your base64 data, a file path, or nothing at all:
+You can simply call `./b64ic` with your base64 data, a file path, a URL, or nothing at all:

 1. **Pass base64 data directly:**
    ```bash